Go Back

 Strawberry Lemon Sponge Cake

-• cups All Purpose flour
+• cups All Purpose flour, sifted

 • ½ teaspoon baking powder